MrSwitch/hello.js/README.md

-Get the current status of the session, this is a synchronous request and does not validate any session cookies which may have expired.
+Get the current status of the session.
+This is a synchronous request and does not validate any session cookies which may have expired.

 ### hello.getAuthResponse( network );